MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 For close-up UI elements and holograms, you can just reach out and touch or grab them with your hands.
 When your hand gets close enough to touch or grab a hologram, a visual appears around the control to let you know what that control does.

+### To select a button

+- Push it with your index finger.
+The button’s collision area lights up as you approach the button.

 ### To select a hologram
 1. Touch the hologram with your index finger.
 The controls will appear.